-No intrusive construction works will occur between July and February to minimise risk for local little penguin transiting the area.
+As egg-laying has been recorded at Manly as early as the first week of June, no intrusive construction works will occur between June and February to minimise risk for local little penguin transiting the area.
 Intrusive construction works refer to works that generate noise, light and vibration impacts.
-Intrusive construction works include but is not limited to:
+Intrusive construction works include but are not limited to: